MFarabi619/MFarabi619/apps/readme/content/about.md

 <b>✨ About Me</b>
 <br/><br/>

 - Open-source software advocate, curious process miner, and craftsperson.
+Currently exploring compiler design.
 - I believe that a good developer experience is key to a good user experience, and regularly explore paradigms that reduce fatigue and improve productivity.
 <hr/>
 <b>📖 Books</b>